AlexSeferidis/FPGA-Racing/Testing/README.md

 # FPGA-Racing #

 Below details where our testing documentation and evidence can be found.
+To see evidence of all of the components working together see [here](https://youtu.be/EwAtyMyi2D0)

 ---